Venture Smith: Life in the Americas and death

 In 1754, Smith and his wife had a daughter called Hannah.
-Less than a month later, Smith was forcefully separated from his family when he was sold to Thomas Stanton in Stonington, Connecticut.
+Less than a month later, Smith's enslaver forcefully separated him from his family, selling Smith to Thomas Stanton in Stonington, Connecticut.
 They were reunited the following year when Stanton bought Meg and Hannah.
-After Smith had begun saving money that he had earned from working outside jobs and selling produce he grew, he hoped to buy freedom for his family.
-His time enslaved by the Stanton's began peacefully, but he was thrown into discord after Smith found his wife and the wife of Thomas Stanton in a heated dispute, with the latter beating upon the former with a switch.
-When Smith tried to break up the fight, Mrs. Stanton turned the switch upon him and so Smith took it from her grasp and threw it into the fire.
-In retaliation for this, Thomas Stanton attacked Smith seemingly out of the blue with a boat oar.
+Smith began saving money he had earned from working outside jobs and selling produce he grew; he hoped to purchase freedom for his family.
+His time enslaved by Stanton began peacefully, but he was thrown into discord after Smith found his wife and Stanton's wife in a heated dispute, with the latter beating upon the former with a switch.
+When Smith tried to break up the fight, Mrs. Stanton turned the switch upon him, so Smith took it from her grasp and threw it into the fire.
+In retaliation, Thomas Stanton attacked Smith with a boat oar.
 After fending off this attack, a vexed Smith went to local authorities to complain about his abuse.
-Stanton and his brother, who had come to do violence unto Smith for his rebellion received a harsh warning and were publicly humiliated.
-In revenge for this, the brothers once again assaulted Smith once they were out of sight of the courthouse, and were once again overcome and repulsed by Smith.
+Stanton and his brother, who had come to do violence unto Smith for his rebellion, received a harsh warning and were publicly humiliated.
+In revenge for this, the brothers once again assaulted Smith once they were out of sight of the courthouse and were once again overcome and repulsed by Smith.